ovh/docs/pages/web_cloud/web_cloud_databases/retrieve-logs/guide.en-asia.md

 > [!warning]
 >
-> Before you log in, check that the public IP address of the workstation you are using is authorized on your Web Cloud Databases server, with the `SFTP` option ticked.
+> Before you log in, check that the public IP address of the workstation you are using is authorized on your Web Cloud Databases server with the `SFTP` option.
 >
-> To check this, retrieve the public IP address of your internet access point, then go to the **Authorize an IP address** section of [this guide](/pages/web_cloud/web_cloud_databases/starting_with_clouddb).
+> To check this, retrieve the public IP address of your internet access point and refer to the **Authorize an IP address** section of [this guide](/pages/web_cloud/web_cloud_databases/starting_with_clouddb).
 >

 To retrieve the SFTP connection information for your Web Cloud Databases solution, perform the following actions:

 1. Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia).
-2. On the line at the top of the Control Panel, click on the `Web Cloud`{.action} tab.
+2. In the top menu of the Control Panel, click on the `Web Cloud`{.action} tab.
 3. In the left-hand column, click on the `Web Cloud Databases`{.action} dropdown menu.
 4. Select the Web Cloud Databases solution concerned.
-5. On the page that pops up, stay in the `General information`{.action} tab, then move to the box labeled `Login information`{.action}.
+5. In the `General information`{.action} tab you can find a box labeled `Login information`{.action}.
-6. Below the mention `SFTP`{.action}, you will find all the information you need to log in via SFTP.
+6. Below `SFTP`{.action}, you will find all the information you need to log in via SFTP.

 > [!primary]
 >